 Our Publishing Efforts

-Upcoming book: Mother of God in Serbian Medieval Wall Painting
+Full of Grace - Representations of Mother of God in Serbian Medieval Wall Painting

 As we have photographed innumerable frescoes in Serbian monasteries and churches with beautiful representations of The Mother of God, we wanted to create an entire publication devoted solely to depictions of the Mother of God in the Serbian wall paintings of the Middle Ages.

-Over 100 pages of high-quality images from the most famous monasteries and those lesser-known.
+100 pages of high-quality images from the most famous monasteries and those lesser-known.
 This book will be sold in Serbian bookstores or on Amazon for a worldwide audience.

 Wikimedia Agreement on Cooperation